-When using spatial redundancy, the redundant RTP stream is sent on using a different source and/or destination address/port pair.
+When using spatial redundancy, the duplicate RTP stream is sent using a different source and/or destination address/port pair.
 This will be a separate RTP session to the session conveying the main RTP stream.

-The SSRCs used for the main and redundant streams MUST be chosen randomly, following the rules in Section 8 of [RFC3550].
+Thus, the SSRCs used for the main and duplicate streams MUST be chosen randomly, following the rules in Section 8 of [RFC3550].
 Accordingly, they will almost certainly not match each other.
-The sender MUST, however, use the same RTCP CNAME for both the main and redundant streams, and MUST include an "a=ssrc:... srcname:..." attribute to correlate the flows.
-An "a=group:DUP" attribute is used to indicate duplication.
+The sender MUST, however, use the same RTCP CNAME for both the main and duplicate streams.
+An "a=group:DUP" line or "a=ssrc-group:DUP" line is used to indicate duplication.